Does Unsupervised Domain Adaptation Improve the Robustness of Amortized Bayesian Inference? A Systematic Evaluation: Experimental Details

 We use an AdamW optimizer with an initial learning rate of $5\cdot 10^{-4}$ and cosine decay.
 We use a batch size of $32$ and train for $20$ epochs, except for NPE-MMD, which required increasing the batch size to $128$.
 To keep the number of gradient updates constant, we also increased the number of epochs to $80$ for NPE-MMD.
 The training budget is $50\,000$ training images, and $1\,000$ observed images.
 Training one neural network takes approximately 10 minutes on a GPU.

-Similar to Experiment \ref{exp:gaussian}, we use a relatively low number of posterior samples (here: $S = 10$) per method to limit the computational cost of the experiment, allowing for a broader exploration of hyperparameters and the variance between multiple runs.
-While we observe a low variance of posterior samples and additionally average over observations and samples, we will increase $S$ in the full version of this work.
+We use a moderate number of posterior samples of $S = 100$ per method and test data set to limit the computational cost of the experiment, allowing for a broader exploration of hyperparameters and the variance between multiple runs.